 “If you don’t take care of you, no one else will.”

-When we say, “Take care of yourself because no one else will,” it is much easier said than done.
+When we say, “Take care of yourself, because no one else will,” it is much easier said than done.
 Caring for a dementia patient is unlike caring for a patient with any other disease (especially in the later stages of dementia).
 The slightest thing can set them off.
 The stress of this could last for hours or days.

+This is the very reason the death rate amongst caregivers for those with dementia is so high.
+This is a disease that affects everyone around the patient.
 I wish I had the answer.
 My wife will deal with this situation one day.
 Every family member and caregiver will.
 The answer in my mind is, you still need to take care of yourself, period.
 If a primary caregiver falls ill or dies due to the strain of providing around-the-clock care, the patient is left alone with little or no ability to choose what happens next.

 Your loved one’s reaction to a new caregiver is something you will just have to deal with.
 They may be scared, stressed or unruly to whomever is there with them, but the alternative of you never taking a break is one that will affect both you and your loved one in the long run.
 Neglecting yourself can hurt your loved one if it goes on long enough.
 A dementia patient whose primary caregiver has died will most likely be placed in a facility.
 Then, who will be their advocate?
 Who will ensure that they are receiving high quality care?

 You can die from caregiving.
 It happens all too often, simply because these care warriors are just that: warriors.
 Most will run themselves into the ground trying to meet their loved ones’ needs.
 For that reason, they need to take care of themselves, no matter the cost, while they still can.